blhutchings/AutoTriadBuddy/README.md

 **Deck name that will be automatically selected** deck_name = Optimized

-**Display scale - Leave at 1 if monitors are all the same resoultion, otherwise look at 'Display Scaling for multiple displays'** display_scale = 1
+**Display scale - Leave at 1 if monitors are all the same resolution, otherwise look at 'Display Scaling for multiple displays'** display_scale = 1

 [FFTriadBuddy]: <https://github.com/MgAl2O4/FFTriadBuddy>